 Award recipients are required to submit the following deliverables to NPM throughout the summer:

 - Mid-term feedback

 NPM will provide a full description of these deliverables prior to the start of your internship.

 How to Apply

 Summer internship funding is derived from a variety of sources including private gifts, grants, and sponsoring school support.
-Additionally, funding for MBA internships has been generously provided by the Class of 2013 Give-A-Day Fund.
+Additionally, funding for MBA internships has been generously provided by the Give-A-Day Fund.
 This student-run fund is entirely composed of peer donations so MBA students may continue to serve in the public interest, regardless of financial concerns.

 2013 Internship Support Recipients